Rickets is a disorder caused by a lack of vitamin D, calcium, or phosphate. It leads to softening and weakening of the bones.

 Disorders that reduce the digestion or absorption of fats will make it more difficult for vitamin D to be absorbed into the body.

-Occasionally, rickets may occur in children who have disorders of the liver, or who cannot convert vitamin D to its active form.
+Sometimes, rickets may occur in children who have disorders of the liver.
+These children cannot convert vitamin D to its active form.

 - Impaired growth